ethan-cooperman/gradewiz-pokedex/README.md

 ### User Authentication

 A simple user authentification system is implemented.
 Users can sign up, log in, and log out.
-The backend uses the argon2 hashing algorithm to hash passwords before storing them in the database.
+The backend uses the argon2 hashing algorithm to hash passwords before storing them in an SQLite local database.

 ### Searching